Walmart suffers disappointing Christmas hit to results - Journal du Cameroun

 Comparable store sales in the US market, a key indicator for retailers, rose 1.9 percent, well below the gain analysts had projected and far slower than the 3.2 jump in the prior three months.

+But during an “investor day” event, executives were upbeat about the company’s outlook, stressing a boost from online sales, innovation like home delivery and technology used in stores to fulfill orders.

+They also highlighted cost savings plans, including cutting $60 million a year on plastic bags alone.

-Revenue generated from the growing online sales component jumped 35 percent, but that was also far slower than the 41 percent in the third quarter, despite several promotional operations, such as “Cyber Monday.”
+Revenue generated from the growing online sales component rose 35 percent, but that was also far slower than the 41 percent in the third quarter, despite several promotional operations, such as “Cyber Monday.”

 Walmart, which also operates the Sam’s Club wholesale stores, is fighting to catch up with e-commerce behemoth Amazon.